opencord/openolt/README.md

 ## FAQ

-The information here may be specific to specific OLT and ONU hardware such as Edgecore ASFVOLT16 OLT and Broadcom based ONUs.
+The information here may be specific to specific OLT and ONU hardware such as Edgecore ASFVOLT16 OLT, Radisys RLT-3200G OLT and Broadcom based ONUs.

 ### How to change speed of ASFVOLT16 NNI interface?